-Zion National Park
+Visit the Zion National Park

-Zion National Park is located in southwestern Utah near the town of Springdale.
+This awesome park is located in southwestern Utah near the town of Springdale.
 The park is best known for Zion Canyon, which is about 15 miles long and up to 2,640 ft deep.
 The Virgin River runs through the canyon, this is the same canyon that the Rv park sits on.
 It is this canyon that provides the amazing views the Park is known for along with the miles of hiking trails.

 The National Park Service offers a shuttle system throughout the park.
 This shuttle runs from the visitor center along the Scenic Drive to destinations like the Zion Lodge and hiking trails, including Emerald Pools, West Rim Trail, and Temple of Sinawava where hikers depart for the Narrows.
 This is the only way to travel along the Scenic Drive as private vehicles are no longer allowed.

 Zion has a large and varied ecosystem.
 In addition, you could expect to see lizards, mule deer, and wild turkeys.
 Hopefully won’t run into some of the more dangerous animals, like mountain lions or rattlesnakes, on their vacations.